Halfway are stalwarts of the Australian music scene, receiving critical acclaim across an 18-year career encompassing six studio albums.

 In 2003, their debut LP “Farewell to the Fainthearted” was released and received strong reviews.
 The band toured nationally and the lead single “Patience Back” was picked up by radio station Triple J. Later that year “Farewell to the Fainthearted” was included in The Courier-Mail’s Top 10 albums of 2003.

 2006 saw the release of their follow up LP “Remember the River” (Laughing Outlaw Records) Recorded by Wayne Connolly (The Vines, Josh Pyke, You Am I) and produced by Rob Younger (Radio Birdman).
 Again the LP was well received nationally and generated considerable interest in Europe and the UK where it received airplay on the BBC.
 “Remember the River” was included in The Courier-Mail’s Top 10 albums of 2006.

 In 2009 Robert Forster (The Go-Betweens) was recruited to handle the production duties for the new album.
-After months of rehearsal under Robert’s instruction, the bands 3rd LP An Outpost of Promise was recorded.
-It was completed in September 2009 with Wayne Connolly again at the controls & received universal critical acclaim.
+After months of rehearsal under Robert’s instruction, the bands 3rd LP “An Outpost of Promise” was recorded.
+It was completed in September 2009 with Wayne Connolly again at the controls and generated another series of positive reviews and acclaim.